james-hu/chat-about-video/README.md

 ### 1. Define Tools

 Pass your tool definitions in the completion options.
-The structure follows the underlying API (OpenAI or Gemini):
+The structure follows the underlying API (OpenAI or Gemini).
+You can also use the ChatGPT style structure for Gemini providers, as the package will automatically convert it for Gemini if needed:

 ```typescript
 const tools = [